geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 .. sidebar:: Lab

-   We are going to cheat in order to save time; the local maven repository has already been populated with the latest copy of geotools allowing us to use offline mode.
+   We are going to cheat in order to save time; the local maven repository has already been populated with the latest copy of GeoTools allowing us to use offline mode.

    To turn on offline mode: